mgsosna/mattsosna.com/_posts/data_engineering/2022-01-17-Intermediate-SQL.md

 */
 ```

 Good work setting up a database!
-We're now ready to experiment with some tricker SQL concepts.
+We're now ready to experiment with some trickier SQL concepts.
 We'll start with syntax you might not have come across yet that'll give you finer control over your queries.
 We'll then cover some other joins and ways to organize your queries as they grow into the dozens or hundreds of lines.

 <img src="{{  site.baseurl  }}/images/data_engineering/intermediate_sql/complex_db.png" loading="lazy" alt="A laughably complex database">